 Note that if $X$ is effectively closed and $[w]\cap X \neq \varnothing$, then the Turing machine run on $w$ will just loop indefinitely.
 Intuitively, a set $X$ is effectively closed if there is an algorithm which provides a sequence of approximations of the complement of $X$ as a union of cylinders.
-The next definition extends effectively closed sets by adding the action of a finitely generated group on $X$.
+The next definition endows effectively closed sets with a computable action of a finitely generated group on $X$.

 Let $X \subseteq A^\NN$, $\Gamma \curvearrowright X$ and $S$ be a finite generating set of $\Gamma$ which contains the identity.
 Consider the alphabet $B = A^S$ and for $y \in B^{\NN}$ and $s \in S$ let $\pi_s y = \{ y(n)(s)\}_{n \in \NN} \in A^\NN$.
 The \define{set representation} of $\Gamma \curvearrowright X$ determined by $S$ is the set $Y_{\Gamma \curvearrowright X, S} \subseteq B^{\NN}$ given by